Harish14525/password-cracking-task/README.md

 This repository contains the completed work for Task 2 of the Cyber Security Internship.
 The task focused on cracking weak passwords using **Hashcat** and **John the Ripper** tools in Kali Linux.

 ## ✅ Tools Used
-- Kali Linux
+Operating System: Kali Linux
+Password Cracking Tools:
   - Hashcat v6.2.6
   - John the Ripper
+Wordlists / Dictionaries:
   - rockyou.txt
   - Custom dictionary (`small.txt`)

 ## ✅ Objective
 The objective of this task was to learn how weak passwords are vulnerable to dictionary and brute-force attacks, and to understand how attackers can exploit such weaknesses.
 We also explored how to defend against these types of attacks.